Hometown Whitesburg, Kentucky

 In 2008, Joseph moved to Central Florida—and life got even better.
 He met Alexandra, a registered nurse, during a Blue Man Group charity fundraiser.
 A year later, they were married.
 And in 2014, he beat Hepatitis C thanks to a new drug called Solvaldi.

-He admits, however, when he first moved here from Kentucky, he was feeling a little lost, so he made his first contact with the Foundation.
+He admits, however, that when he first moved here from Kentucky, he was feeling a little lost, so he made his first contact with the Foundation.

 “My parents had always been there for me, taking me to school and to the hospital, and now I was on my own,” he recalls.
 “Fran poured the truth back into my life when I needed it most.
 What she said was very real and very relevant.”